joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 Let's think about its **reason to change** and its **responsibility**.

-We can imagine that the main concern of having this parser came from the people in charge of designing the system from which we receive that input.
+We can assume that the main reason to have this parser is to satisfy the requirements of the client that will make use of the poker game, through specific requests.

-These people are going to send the information about a poker game with a string formatted like that.
+The client will send requests to play a poker game using a string formatted like that.
 No more, no less.

 So, if nothing is going to change, having the parser with a single class is a well and reasonable decision.
 No other string formats to support, no other kind of input, just straight with that input.